-It is a technical simulation model of the coastal zone built using Stock and Flow modelling software (Stella Architect).
+The tool is a technical simulation model of the coastal zone built using Stock and Flow modelling software (Stella Architect).

-The System Simulation Model consists of a downloadable file that can be opened in Stella Architect software, and an Excel spreadsheet containing data for the model, and a user manual.
+The System Simulation Model consists of a downloadable file that can be opened in Stella Architect software, and an Excel spreadsheet containing data for the model, and a user guide.